lorensen/VTKExamples/src/Cxx/Texture/TextureCutQuadric.md

 Textures](http://marchingcubes.org/images/c/c0/GeometricClippingUsingBooleanTextures.pdf].

 !!! note
-    This example is a modification the Figure 9-45 in the [VTK Text Book](https://www.kitware.com/products/books/VTKTextbook.pdf).
+    This example is a modification of example shown in Figure 9-45 in the [VTK Text Book](https://www.kitware.com/products/books/VTKTextbook.pdf).